 I know that on these kinds of days—when the temperature spikes and I'm fanning myself as I figure out dinner plans—I'm supposed to decide to throw chicken on the grill.
 Or toss together a pasta salad.
-Or make pretty much anything that doesn't require me to heat up the damn oven and transform my kitchen into the scorching pits of hell.
+Or make pretty much anything that won't require heating up the damn oven and transforming my kitchen into the scorching pits of hell.

 The question, then, is what to do when all I want to eat are Jamaican beef patties, which would require baking.
 My answer: Turn them into tacos, with a spiced meat filling, curry-flavored tortillas, and a bright tropical slaw on top.

 I made the ground beef filling just as I would for traditional beef patties, with Scotch bonnet peppers, plenty of onions, and a slew of spices (including, but not limited to, Jamaican curry powder).
 I sautéed everything together before adding just enough water to cover the beef, which eventually reduced down to a saucy consistency.
 If you are anything like me, you will make thousands of excuses to repeatedly taste-test at this point.

 To make the flour tortillas stand in for a Jamaican patty's signature pastry crust, I needed three things: fat, flavor, and color.
 The dough of beef patties usually includes plenty of fat to make it crisp and flaky, much like what you'd see in pie crusts.
 However, since the tortillas were already cooked, incorporating fat into the dough wasn't possible.
 Instead, I decided to brush them with oil, which allowed them to crisp slightly when heated while also acting as a delivery mechanism for the flavor and color components.